rojiambo/Covid_19_Simulation_Model/README.md

 - https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2767513?resultClick=3
 - https://www.kaggle.com/sudalairajkumar/covid19-in-usa?select=us_states_covid19_daily.csv

-*Corresponding csv File used for COVID-19 Data:*
+*Corresponding csv file used for COVID-19 Data:*
 - us_states_covid19_daily.csv

 We have also used the first 99 words of the Bee Movie script as a fun little joke while the shiny app simulates the data (since the calculations will take a while if the population size is large).
 The source code of the script is found here: